tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/email.md

 Further specify `attachment_ids`, an array of existing file IDs analog to the attachment field type (temporary file ids are not yet supported).
 More details on file inputs can be found [here](/docs/api/resource/field-value/attachment).

-By default, emails are sent from the address `reply.automations@tape-app.com`.
-If your organization has configured its own SMTP server in the organization settings, the email can also be sent from your own email address.
-To do this, specify the `use_organization_smtp_config` flag and the `from` property that contains the sender address.
-Note that your SMTP server must be authorized to send email on behalf of this address for the email to be sent successfully.

-If a POST request with a valid payload is submitted to this endpoint, the email is queued and not sent directly.
-The response to the request only contains information about whether the email passed input validation and was successfully queued, not whether the email was successfully delivered.
-Currently, there is no way to query the delivery status of an email through the API.

-If an email could not be delivered, the job is rescheduled after 10, 100 and 1000 seconds.
-If the email could not be delivered after the 4th attempt, the job is canceled.

 The following example sends an email with subject, and body to `recipient@example.com` with the default sender address.
 In case the recipient clicks on reply-to in its email client, the recipient of the reply is `reply-to@example.com`